-This is my new novel, A Little More Human.
+This is my third novel, A Little More Human.
 It’s about a guy who wakes up with no memory of what he did last light, only to be presented with evidence that he assaulted a woman.
 He then spends the rest of the novel trying to find out if he did or did not do this horrible thing.
 The book’s about what it feels like not to know anything about who you really are.
 It’s a bit of a crime thriller.
 Plus a little sci-fi.
 And some family drama.
 I hope it’s a page turner at the very least.
 You can get it here.

 What a great little book.
 The Long Night of Francisco Sanctis meets Woodcutters plus some genocide.
 Very harrowing and, horribly, very funny.